rgbkrk/bookstore/README.rst

 .. image:: https://travis-ci.org/rgbkrk/bookstore.png?branch=master
    :target: https://travis-ci.org/rgbkrk/bookstore

+⚠️ **This is the 1.x series of `bookstore`.
+The bookstore 2.x series lives on as a spiritual successor relying on S3, in https://github.com/nteract/bookstore** ⚠️

 Stores IPython notebooks automagically onto OpenStack clouds through Swift.

 *Add your provider with a pull request!*